phukkoo/Coursera_getdata_assignment/CodeBook.md

 * tBodyGyroJerkMean

 The viable combination of the various signales mentioned above and their computed mesures like mean , std etc is what makes up the complete list of variables of each feature vectorif 561 elements and are present in the X_test.txt and X_train.txt files and are also  available in 'features.txt'

+# Anlysis Design

+For the GetData Course project the following were the requirements.
+1. Merges the training and the test sets to create one data set.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive variable names.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.